 Our research is at the intersection of nano-electronics, nanophotonics and materials science, exploring topics such as:

 Advanced nanoelectronic materials for computing, sensing and energy applications

 Science and technology of novel nanomaterials, e.g. black phosphorus, MoS2, WSe2, graphene, hBN, etc.

-Energy-efficient electronics, optoelectronics and their interface with biological systems
+Energy-efficient memory and computing electronics, optoelectronics and their interface with biological systems

 New materials for high-speed electronics and power electronics application.

 Han Wang Research Summary